 Tips to Reduce Your Water Heating Bills

-Change Up Your Hot Water Habits
+Revise Your Hot Water Habits

-- Take shorter showers.
+- Take faster showers.

 - Only use the dishwasher and washing machine with full loads.

-Repair Plumbing Leaks
+Resolve Plumbing Leaks

 Install Low-Flow Faucets and Showerheads

-Modern rules require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
-New bathroom faucets must have flow rates below 1.5 gpm.
+Modern regulations require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+A new set of bathroom faucets must have flow rates below 1.5 gpm.

-You can purchase quality, low-flow kitchen and bathroom fixtures for about $10 to $20 each, resulting in as much as 60% savings on water use.
+You can buy quality, low-flow kitchen and bathroom fixtures for about $10 to $20 each, resulting in as much as 60% savings on water use.
 Look for the ENERGY STAR® WaterSense label to increase efficiency without negatively impacting performance.

 Turn Down the Water Heater Temperature